-When 30-year-old pregnant mother of four, Charleena Lyles, was fatally shot by police in her North Seattle apartment at Brettler Family Place in 2017 during a reported mental health crisis, Library staff sought to explore ways to help her community.
+When 30-year-old pregnant mother of four, Charleena Lyles, was fatally shot by police in her North Seattle apartment in 2017 during a reported mental health crisis, Library staff sought to explore ways to help her community.

-Brettler Family Place, an apartment complex managed by the nonprofit Solid Ground, supplies permanent housing to people who previously experienced homelessness.
+The apartment complex where she lived, managed by the nonprofit Solid Ground, supplies permanent housing to people who previously experienced homelessness.
 Though idyllically set next to Magnuson Park on the shores of Lake Washington, it’s relatively isolated – the nearest grocery store is a high-end market 2 miles away, and the Northeast Branch of The Seattle Public Library is also 2 miles off, neither of them convenient pedestrian destinations.

 After working closely with community caregivers, Lyles’ death galvanized the Library staff to initiate a new effort: an after-school youth art club.